 - Condenser coils were leaking refrigerant.
 The coils had rubbed up against a screw and the vibration caused the screw to puncture the condenser coils.
 This was a catastrophic refrigerant loss which causes the system not to work at all.
 The system was repaired and recharged in about 2 hours and worked fine with no further problems until the system was replaced 5 years later.
 Fixing a Refrigerant Leak required brazing skills and charging a refrigeration system.

 - Leak in the accumulator on a heat pump.
 The accumulator was replaced and the system recharged in about 3 hours of work.
 This is a common occurrence for heat pumps as the accumulator is made of steel and is prone to rusting out.
 The rest of the refrigeration system is copper or copper/aluminum depending on the manufacturer.
 Fixing a Refrigerant Leak with heat pump accumulators is a common repair.
+How to Tell if a heat pump has a refrigerant leak?

 - Capillary tubes rubbed together coming out of the distributor going to the evaporator coil.
 The vibration of the air handler operation wreaks havoc on any copper that can rub against something.
 The leak caused a catastrophic refrigerant leak and caused the unit to cease operating.
 It was the first leak the HVAC equipment had experienced in the seven years since it was installed.
 The unit was repaired in a little over three hours.
 Fixing a Refrigerant Leak required ingenuity in piping because cap tubes are difficult to repair simply because they are very small.